Adorism/pew_w68_media_literacy_insights/README.md

 ![Chi-non-Norm](./images/image10.png)<br>

 <br>
 I think this is a good sign that media literacy is something we can work to address in actionable ways.
-If we, as a society, invest in education and value education, we can improve the ability of people to navigate an increasinly complex information ecosystem.
+If we, as a society, invest in education and value education, we can improve the ability of people to navigate an increasingly complex information ecosystem.

 ## Future Considerations
 <br>
 From a technical perspective:

-I know that there is a sizeable industry focused solely on administering and interpreting surveys.
+I know that there is a sizable industry focused solely on administering and interpreting surveys.
 I want to learn more about the purpose-built tools used in that industry and the methodologies they employ in seeking quantifiable meaning in datasets.

-There are incredibly useful data vizualization tools on the market that can enhance the readability of the charts I created, making the message more clear.
-One of those, which I tested out, is called "Flourish" and I was curious to try it out because I saw some interesting vizualizations on the web that had been created using this tool.
-I was looking, specifically, for a tool that could approximate the approach of many vizualizations that PEW Research creates using their own datasets, where a horizontal stacked barchart has a mid-point signifying a shift from positive to negative values.
-And example of such a chrt can be found here.
+There are incredibly useful data visualization tools on the market that can enhance the readability of the charts I created, making the message more clear.
+One of those, which I tested out, is called "Flourish" and I was curious to try it out because I saw some interesting visualizations on the web that had been created using this tool.
+I was looking, specifically, for a tool that could approximate the approach of many visualizations that PEW Research creates using their own datasets, where a horizontal stacked bar chart has a midpoint signifying a shift from positive to negative values.
+An example of such a chart can be found here.
 [Pew-Graph](https://www.pewresearch.org/politics/?attachment_id=20077157) When I used normalized values from contingency tables as the input for a graph on Flourish, I was able to create a rough, albeit imperfect approximation of the way that data is displayed in the PEW chart I linked.
 I want to know more about chart building tools in Python to see if similar graphing capabilities exist using Python.

 From the perspective of subject-area interest:
-I want to know more about practical ways to make news media more useful to people in politically charged times and also, to investigate teachable strategies for news and online media consumers to improve meta-cognition in determining the trustworthines of an information source.
+I want to know more about practical ways to make news media more useful to people in politically charged times and also, to investigate teachable strategies for news and online media consumers to improve meta-cognition in determining the trustworthiness of an information source.
 More of this instruction should happen at the K-12 level.

 ## Code
 My scripts were written to automate the tedious job of creating visualizations and calculations for each demographic matched up against each question.
 I have two graph-making classes, which function very similarly to one another, and a chi-square test which appends the results to a text file.